Adding and setting a custom resolution using xrandr

 mkdir /etc/X11/xorg.conf.d

-and now create a custom configuration file into it, e.g.
+Create a custom configuration file into it, e.g.

 vim /etc/X11/xorg.conf.d/10-monitor.conf